 Compensation can be adjusted for experienced candidates, but will be in the range of $14.50 per hour.

-To apply for this position, please send an email with subject line “Assistant Adult Program Director Application” with resume and cover letter to firstname.lastname@example.org.
+To apply for this position, please send an email with subject line “Assistant Adult Program Coordinator Application” with resume and cover letter to firstname.lastname@example.org

 Courageous Sailing Center is a not for profit sailing center dedicated to transforming the lives of underserved populations of youth through sailing.
 The program has been in continuous operation since 1987 and is based in the Charlestown Navy Yard on Boston Harbor.
 Over 1,000 youth and 350 adults are served annually.